-Do not consider that Policy D7 is required.
-It places additional and unnecessary restrictions on businesses who are already struggling to compete with online shopping and keep High Streets alive.
-The Regulations to: require that control be exercised only in the interests of amenity and public safety.
+shopping and keep High Streets alive.
+The Regulations require that control be exercised only in the interests of to amenity and public safety.
 This is confirmed in the NPPF and guidance is given in the NPG.
 In our view, this is sufficient for all circumstances.
 The detail given in the proposed Policy D7 is unnecessary.
 Specification of scale, colour, materials etc is all covered by the term "amenity".
 If an advertisement fails to compliment the building on which it is set or its surroundings (because of any factor of its display), it fails the test of "amenity".
 The policy is therefore entirely unnecessary.

-Disagree.
-Paragraph 132 of the NPPF states that the quality and character of places can suffer when advertisements are poorly sited and designed.
 As advertisement is a complex topic, the aim and purpose of this policy is